moonwave99/fretboard.js/site/data/texts.md

 For instance, if we play the **C-shaped** box starting from the first box note - E that is -, we get the corrisponding **phrygian** mode.

 <!--examples.modes.threeNotesPerString-->
-Same applies for the 3NPS system.
+Same applies for the **3NPS** system.
+This system is more consistent: to every pattern it corresponds a mode.
+E.g. if you play pattern 2 you get the **dorian** mode of the starting note, check it yourself down here.

 <!--examples.tetrachords-->
 An [heptatonic scale][1] is made up of two adjacent [tetrachords][2], a whole tone apart that is.